 Step 9: Follow up on the action plan

-Following up on an audit can be time consuming and involve back and forth email and phone communication.
-Thankfully, dedicated retail audit software makes this considerably easier, faster and more effective by automating the communication and tracking of outstanding action plan responsibilities.
+Following up on an audit can be time consuming and potentially involve many back and forth emails or phone calls.
+Thankfully, a dedicated retail audit software makes this considerably easier, faster and more effective by automating the communication and tracking outstanding action plan responsibilities.

 Tip for Compliantia users: Use the “Action plan responsibilities” report to find out exactly what action plan items have been fixed, by whom and when and which remain outstanding.